JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 ## Implementing `predict`

-The primary `predict` call will look like this:
+Users will be able to call `predict` like this:

 ```julia
 predict(model, LiteralTarget(), Xnew)